gabrielseco/front-linter/README.md

 ### VSCode and prettier

-Prettier is integrated in dry-linter thanks to specific eslint rules.
+Prettier is integrated in front-linter thanks to specific eslint rules.
-If you want VSCode to format your code exactly as `dry-linter js --fix` would do, you need specific config.+
+If you want VSCode to format your code exactly as `front-linter js --fix` would do, you need specific config.+

 #### prettier + eslint